sendgrid/docs/content/docs/help-support/sending-email/universal-links.md

 If you exclude the `universal="true"` attribute, your links will still function, but they will take your recipient to their mobile browser.
 If you exclude the `/uni/*` path in your `apple-app-site-association`, the _all_ links for your authenticated domain will be forwarded for your app to handle, which may cause issues.

-{% anchor h2 %}	Resolving SendGrid Click Tracking Links
+## 	Resolving SendGrid Click Tracking Links

-{% endanchor %}
-{% anchor h3 %}	Handling Click Tracking Links In Your App
+ ### 	Handling Click Tracking Links In Your App
-{% endanchor %}

 Now that you've successfully set up your app to open SendGrid click tracking links, you'll want to ensure that your app handles them properly.
 The link your app receives will be the SendGrid encoded link, so you'll want to resolve the link in order to:

 1. Trigger the "click" event in your SendGrid account for statistics.